olliw42/mLRS-docu/docs/MSPX.md

 - MspX
   - provides telemetry sensors to your radio
   - allows RC Control over MSP (rc override)
-  - limited to 50Hz RC Rate (Only relevant for 2.4GHz FLRC Mode with 111Hz Packet rate, Will be limited to 37Hz RC rate)
   - Ground control station use is limited to applications that can handle unrequested MSP messages (MWPTools only works in Monitor-Mode, INAV Configurator will be slow to load parameters, etc.)
   - Will not provide RC Link Statistics for OSD or Blackbox
+  - limited to 50Hz RC Rate (Only relevant for 2.4GHz FLRC Mode with 111Hz Packet rate, Will be limited to 37Hz RC rate)
 - Transparent
   - Full functionality of GCS Software but possibility of higher message loss (Especially big MSP Messages like ADS-B Data or Waypoint Mission transfers)
-  - No RC Control, No Telemetry to the radio (needs CRSF for RC control)
+  - No RC control, no telemetry to the radio (needs CRSF for RC control)
   - No link statistics for the OSD (Needs CRSF for OSD Link Information)

 RC Out Mode (Can be combined with Serial if the Rx has 2 UART)
 - CRSF
   - allows RC Control
-  - provides link statistics for OSD and Blackbox
+  - provides limited link statistics for OSD and Blackbox
-  - No Telemetry
+  - RC Rate up to 111Hz in 2.4GHz FLRC mode
+  - no downlink telemetry

  ***Recommendation***

  For INAV 7 we recommend one of three options, depending on the usecase.
- - MspX+CRSF if mLRS is only used as a radio control system for FPV.
-The separate CRSF for RC Control is recommended, to have OSD Link Statistics available
+ 1. MspX+CRSF if you fly FPV, the separate CRSF for RC Control enables OSD Link Statistics.
- - MspX+MSP-RC if no OSD link statistics are needed (autonomous flights and LOS only) and if you use a GCS Software that can handle passive MSP Message Monitoring with no 2-way communication (MWP)
+ 2. MspX+MSP-RC if no OSD link statistics are needed (autonomous flights and LOS only) and if you use a GCS Software that can handle passive MSP Message Monitoring with no 2-way communication (MWP)
- - Transparent+CRSF for full 2-Way GCS Communication and RC Control.
-In this case you will not have telemetry on your radio.
+ 3. Transparent+CRSF for full 2-Way GCS Communication and RC Control.
+However, in this case you will not have telemetry on your radio.